Application Development Manager

 During my internship I worked in a team that provides the platform for query suggestions and auto suggestions in the Bing search engine.

-Get On is structured into three distinct teams for School Events, “Get Inspired” Events, and Work Experience.
+Get On was structured into three distinct teams for School Events, “Get Inspired” Events, and Work Experience.
 I took on a role as the Readiness Manager for the Get On Work Experience team in London.

 Readiness Manager for the Get On Work Experience Scheme